ahaider6/ProcessingProjects_Jumper/SourceCode.md

     }
   }

-  //Using an if statement to move the object back when it is off of the screen and add spacing if (objX[0] <= -500) objX[0] = objX[5] + 700;
+  //Using an if statement to move the object back when it is off of the screen and adding space if (objX[0] <= -500) objX[0] = objX[5] + 700;
   if (objX[1] <= -400) objX[1] = objX[0] + 700;
   if (objX[2] <= -480) objX[2] = objX[1] + 700;